Back to overview

 These skills are assessed across five practice areas:

 SQE2 is made up of 16 practical exercises (four oral skills assessments and 12 written skills assessments) covering the five areas of law above.
 It’s a uniform assessment, meaning that all students sit the same exam.
-The 16 exercises take place over multiple days but result in one overall mark.
+The 16 exercises take place across multiple days but result in one overall mark.

 While it isn’t technically necessary to complete a preparation course before taking SQE2, it’s unlikely that two years' QWE alone will develop the wide-ranging skills and knowledge needed to pass the 16 exercises, as your work experience will probably not cover all five of the practice areas being assessed.
 Completing an SQE preparation course with an employer or higher education provider prior to attempting both stages of the SQE is an attractive option for many candidates.